Your Guide to Our Region’s Most Fabulous Floral Settings

 In Canby, Oregon, Swan Island Dahlias is a family-owned, 40-acre flower farm that introduces handfuls of new hybrids every year.
 I can’t help but delight in the entertainingly apt names of the showy, bobbleheaded flowers.
 An apricot-colored dahlia with exotic, frilly petals is called Mango Madness.
 A duotone pom-pom with tightly folded, pink crinoline-like petals giving way to a golden blush inside is named Raz-Ma-Taz.
 And I can’t help but laugh when I come across a specimen with pink outer petals and white inner petals, whose sunflower-yellow center florets are being actively mined by heavily laden bumblebees.
 Its name?
 Bumble Rumble.

 Swan Island Dahlias has been in business for more than 93 years and is among the largest dahlia growers in the United States.
-The fields are open to visitors every day except Wednesday, from Aug.
-1 through September.
+The fields are open to visitors every day except Wednesday in August and September.

 Built around natural rock formations on a bluff overlooking the Columbia River, Wenatchee’s Ohme Gardens were planted by hand by the husband-and-wife team of Herman and Ruth Ohme, who transplanted evergreens and alpine plants found on hikes in the Cascades, starting in 1929.
 The restful spot, with waterfalls, ponds and benches, is blanketed with blooming groundcovers.
 Springtime brings hardy native perennials.

 In 1991, the Ohme family sold the gardens to Washington State Parks to preserve them for the public.
-Now owned and managed by Chelan County, the gardens are typically open to visitors seven days a week from April 15 through Oct.
-15; however, it was closed during 2020 because of the COVID-19 pandemic.
-Check before you go to ensure it is open.
+Now owned and managed by Chelan County, the gardens are open to visitors seven days a week.

 Manito Park and Botanical Gardens